gbschroeder/ict4d-playbook/guide/introduction.md

 <img src="/img/introduction-philippines.jpg" class="circle-photo item" />
 </div> -->

 Today’s Peace Corps Volunteers are helping people in developing countries take part in the digital and technological revolution that many in the western world take for granted.

-They are bridging the digital divide by teaching students and teachers to effectively use computers and the Internet for education, helping local entrepreneurs to create web sites to market their goods around the world, helping extend the reach of healthcare services, and training counterparts to use data for decision-making.
+We are bridging the digital divide by teaching students and teachers to effectively use computers and the Internet for education, helping local entrepreneurs to create web sites to market their goods around the world, helping extend the reach of healthcare services, and training counterparts to use data for decision-making.

 Information, data, technology, and digital services—these tools allow our dedicated Volunteer corps to share more, connect further, and to have a richer and more sustained impact for themselves and their communities.

 <div class="note">

-###### Volunteer ICT4D-related activities at-a-glance for 2015

-- Last year, nearly a third (1-in-3) Volunteers reported having used information and communication technology in their activities--that's just over 2,000 Volunteers (and our Specialist tells me that this is vastly under-reported).
-- 9% of of Volunteers report on the AVS that their ‘ICT for Development’ is part of their work in Peace Corps.
-- Nearly 11,500 ICT4D-related Activities reported on by Volunteers in FY2014.
-- We have had more than 1,000 Volunteers serve as IT Volunteers in the CED sector.
-- 21 Small Project Assistance (SPA) and Peace Corps Partnership Program grants awarded in FY 2014 categorized as ICT-related.
-- 8 Peace Corps Response position with an ICT4D-related focus filled in FY 2014.
-- 460 Subscribers to the ICT4D Newsletter written out of Peace Corps/Washington.
-- 580 Members of the Peace Corps ICT4D Facebook Group.
+###### What is the Peace Corps ICT4D Playbook?

+This playbook is designed to provide a ready-to-use resources for ICT activities in the field, including one-time events, workshops over multiple days, educational camps, and educational curriculum.

+The idea is to compile all of the most valuable resources into one place to give Peace Corps Volunteers the easiest and most efficient way to engage their communicities in overcoming the digital divide and providing access and opportunities for all.

 </div>

+## The mission of Peace Corps

 Peace Corps Volunteers have long been on the cutting edge of finding ways for their communities and counterparts to leverage technology for as long as Peace Corps has been around—through the decades that span everything from ham radio and television to telecenters to computers labs now to mobile phones and open data.

 Volunteers recognize that using information and communication technologies (ICTs) are an essential ingredient to making the most of their service.
 But it's important to remember that at the end of the day, Peace Corps has been (and will continue to be) about people.
 It's about promoting world peace and friendship through shared experiences and grassroots development.

 This playbook explains the concepts of using ICTs for Development -- known as ICT4D -- for immediate use by Peace Corps Volunteers serving their communities.
 It covers the reasons *why* this is a critical area to understand, the principles underlying *how* to go about using ICTs in a way that is consistent with Peace Corps' mission, valus, and best practices, and also provides links to other communities, organizations, and resources.

+## What is in the toolkit?

+The Peace Corps ICT4D Playbook contains the following resources to help Volunteers have successful ICT4D projects and events:

+- Example schedules of events and projects.
+Schedules include a one-day event, workshops, camps, and educational activities.
+- Ideas for ICT4D projects and activities.
+- Additional resources for ICT4D and anchor area activities.

 ## Audience